taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::utf16_be` for big-endian UTF-16 inputs,
 * in namespace `tao::pegtl::utf16_le` for little-endian UTF-16 inputs,
 * in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 inputs,
-* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 inputs,
+* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 inputs.
-* in namespace `tao::pegtl::unicode` for native-endian input-adaptive rules.

 Only the UTF-8 rules are included with the default header `<tao/pegtl.hpp>`.
 For the other rules the following header files need to be included as required.

 * `tao/pegtl/utf16.hpp`
 * `tao/pegtl/utf32.hpp`
-* `tao/pegtl/unicode.hpp`

 Remember that the `column` field of the input positions counts the *number of input objects* since the last line ending, not the actual column!